 Responsive web design

 By default, all my websites are responsive.
 I use CSS media queries and multiple break points based of the content instead of the standard screen widths.

 sizes attributes to serve smaller images to smaller screens.

 While most of the browsers are beginning to use the same rendering engine, we still need to test in browsers to ensure our websites render correctly.
 I use the browser inspector on Chrome and Firefox to debug and fix layout issues.
 I no longer support Internet Explorer.
-I do support Chrome, Firefox.
-Opera, Safari, Edge, and Android.
+I do support Chrome, Firefox, Opera, Safari, Edge, IOS, and Android.

 Since I work with WordPress quite often, I have to setup databases.
 I’m comfortable creating a MySQL database using phpMyAdmin, dropping tables, importing and exporting data, and editing tables.